riichi/chombo.club/_posts/en/2023-10-06-hatsumi-taikai.markdown

       ```
     - It is possible to use the Polish Mahjong League membership discount - if you wish to take advantage of this, please indicate this in the pre-tournament form and simply send us a transfer for the amount less 30/50 PLN, depending on which discount you are entitled to.
 Please note that you must be an active PLM member with your membership fee paid.
 * Participant limit: 84
-* EMA Observer: coming soon!
+* EMA Observer: Michael Gürtl-Dusleag
 * Referees:
   - Mateusz Maćkowski
   - Fabien Sacha